CSUBioGroup/GraphVAE-DTA/README.md

 ## 🥇 Contribution
 The main contribution of our study are outlined below.
 I. The porposed model offers two functions (affinity prediction and novel drug generation)
 II.
-We considered a natural representation of drugs in the form of graphs with a comprehensive set of atom feature.
+We considered a natural representation of drugs in the form of graphs with a comprehensive set of atom features.
 III.
 Dealing with the Multi-Task Learning environment (MTL), we introduced the FetterGards optimization algorithm to tackle the general challenges of MTL, such as conflicting gradients.
 IV.
 The proposed model achieved the least Means Square Error in the affinity prediction task compared to the previous baseline models.